vadimsj/redland-renovations/README.md

 - Photos and text content were taken from the existing Redland Renovations website.

 - Font styles and colors were taken from the existing Redland Renovations website.
+Additional colors were generated using [Coolors.co](https://coolors.co/).

 - Dummy images were taken from [Pexels](https://www.pexels.com/).